Refactoring

 The content here is under the Attribution 4.0 International (CC BY 4.0) license

-Refactoring is a topic that has recently got a lot of attention in our ongoing project.
+Refactoring is a topic that has recently got a lot of attention in a project I was part of.
 Many non-technical staff members perceive refactoring as a major project that requires significant time and resources.
-However, this is one side of the possible techniques available in the industry.
+However, this is one side of the possible techniques available in the industry (to dedicate an entire workfoce just to “refactor”).
 Here the goal is to explore the different strategies to tackle the maintenance of source code.
-Before that let’s dive into the topics that I will cover in this regard:
+In this page, I will explore the importance of refactoring, its common misconceptions, and the approaches to refactoring.
+The goal is to provide a comprehensive view of refactoring, its benefits, and how it can be integrated into the daily development workflow based on the literature out there and my own experience in the industry.

 Part I